liuyf020419/SCUBA-D/README.md

 SCUBA-D: De novo protein design with a denoising diffusion network independent of pre-trained structure prediction models

 SCUBA-D is a method based on deep learning for generating protein structure backbone.
-Here we published the source code and the demos for SCUBA-D.
+Here we published the source code and the demos for SCUBA-D(version 1.0).

 To run SCUBA-D, clone this GitHub repository and install Python.